BuffingtonZ/DataScienceInternApp/README.md

-# This is the answers to a challenge put forth by Shopify
+# These are the answers to a challenge put forth by Shopify